adamsilver/adamsilver.io-jekyll/_drafts/2032-01-01-the-real-progressive-enhancement.md

 **4. Some CTM implementations rely on Javascript polyfills to plug missing gaps**.
 Putting to one side that polyfills are ill-advised [0], the fact remains that CTM is not enough to determine whether you get the enhanced experience.
 CTM simply *suggests* that this browser is *somewhat* modern *at the time* it was written.
 It's like "hey, I am a modern browser, now load some polyfills for older browsers".

 **5. The CTM condition needs constant maintainance along the continuum of new browsers**.
 Again it's that same old problem &mdash; when do I drop support for a browser?
-However, this question doesn't really have to be asked.
-Either the browser is capable or not.
-Again go back to the philosophy of Progressive Enhancement for a moment.
-The point of CTM is that you don't ever provide the *fuck you* experience.
+This question doesn't really ever have to be asked.
+Either the browser is capable of running the enhanced experience or it isn't.

 **6. It's unreliable**.
 If the application uses any method beyond the ones in the CTM test, you likely provide a broken experience.
-Take the following example, it will break in browsers where `matchMedia` isn't provided, or even in browsers where it is provided but it's buggy.
-Whilst we are on the topic of bugs, `querySelector` also has bugs, so detection again in this context is *unreliable*.
+Take the following example, it will break in browsers where `matchMedia` isn't provided, or even in browsers where it is provided but it's buggy &mdash; `querySelector` also has bugs further reducing the quality of such a test.

 	if(	document.querySelector && window.addEventListener && window.localStorage) {
 		// application that uses other APIs